AngeloJacobo/RISC-V/README.md

 ???????????????????????????????????????????

 ## Testbench
-The hex file `inst.hex` contains the test instructions.This hex file initializes the instruction memory regfile using the `readmemh` command.
+The hex file `./hexfile/inst.hex` contains the test instructions.This is used to initialize the instruction memory regfile using the `readmemh` command.
 Below are the test instructions used.
 In comments are the equivalent assembly code of each hex instruction and its expected results.

 ```verilog
 //memory address 0x1000 is initialized to 0x12345678